 The next major choke point on the Matterhorn's Hörnligrat is right below the Solvay hut.
 The Solvay hut is an emergency shelter on the Hörnligrat.
 This is also an important checkpoint for guided climbers.
 If you don't reach the Solvay hut in less than three hours your guide will turn you around.
 You have to be fast to climb the Matterhorn.
 Fortunately, all the snow that fell on the route before the Solvay hut the day before had melted out.
 We got to the Solvay hut in two hours, which is not super fast, but good enough.

-, which is traditional mountain guide bread baked in Zermatt with fresh apples, figs, nuts, sultanas, cinnamon, and cocoa.
-It is a dense, dark, and rich bread, designed to supply the energy needed for climbing.
+When we reached the Solvay hut we stopped briefly to shove some food in our mouths.
+Back at the Hörnli hut I purchased a hockey puck sized disc of dark brown bread called bergführerbrot.
+It is traditional mountain guide bread baked in Zermatt with fresh apples, figs, nuts, sultanas, cinnamon, and cocoa; a dense, dark, and rich bread, designed to supply the energy needed for climbing.
 It was bland, but that is all right; you do not want complicated flavors at altitude.
 If you live at sea-level and travel quickly to an elevation above 8000 feet you are going to experience some form of altitude sickness.
-The most common symptom is a general feeling of malaise like a hangover, which causes you to loose your appetite and makes a lot of food flavors unpalatable.
+The most common symptom is a general feeling of malaise like a hangover, which causes you to loose your appetite and makes many food flavors unpalatable.
 Tino tried some of the bergführerbrot and described it well, "Tastes like calories."
 When I bought it the gal behind the counter laughed and said, "You won't have time to eat on the Matterhorn."
 She was basically right; I barely had time to cram down a few snacks during our short breaks.